IBM/storage-fusion/backup-restore/recipes/elastic-search/operator-based/readme.md

 # Prepare for Backup and restore

 ## BACKUP Steps
-### Run the below steps where the elastic-search application present (either on HUB or on SPOKE)
+### Run the below steps where the elasticsearch application present (either on HUB or on SPOKE)
 1. Run the below pre backup script to prepare for backup
   ```
     ./scripts/pre-backup.sh